mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

   <figcaption align = "center"><b>Figure.1 - Robotiq Gripper on the UR5e</b></figcaption>
 </p>

-The initial system was composed of the core robotic components but with no grippers attached and each arm was controlled by its own Raspberry PI4.
+The initial system was composed of the core robotic components but with only one gripper attached to the UR5e and each arm was controlled by its own Raspberry PI4.
 The idea behind the two Raspberry PI 4s was to reduce the amount of load each computer would have to go through and each computer would run the driver for just one arm.
 A main computer would be used by the researchers and the three computers would share the same ROS_MASTER_URI so that the main computer can access the nodes/drivers for each arm without being connected to it directly.
 Besides having no gripper, the biggest flaw in this system was power.
 The two robotic arms and mobile base were being powered by the battery on the MiR base and with the battery being used by three robots already, adding two more sources of power consumption was going to be a problem if the power draw is too much for the onboard battery.

 #### Second Iteration